hackf5/echelon.fail/src/assets/posts/2023-03-11-privacy-policy.md

 subtitle: ...cookies and stuff like cookies
 img: a-cookie-eating-a-padlock.png
 imgAlt: a cookie eating a padlock
+description: A privacy notice is an important document that provides transparency and accountability for the collection, use, and protection of personal data.
 ---

 Welcome to our website!
 We're happy to have you here, and we take your privacy seriously.
 That's why we want to be upfront about what we do with your information.